moritzschaefer/kickercam/doc/DATASET.md

 The video files of the data set can be downloaded here: https://polybox.ethz.ch/index.php/s/H662TzwhOz4xkGJ

 The ball positions were labeled manually, as described in doc/LABELING.md.
+Label files can be found in the dataset/ directory.